 I’ve declared war on mediocrity.
 I’ve declared war on mediocre living in particular.

-I come across people every day who can’t, or refuse, or are afraid to LIVE their lives on their terms.
+I come across people who can’t refuse or are afraid to LIVE their lives on their terms every day.
 Many of these people don’t even know what their “terms” are.
-Terms are the standards you’ve set which stipulate what you want or desire, and what you’ll accept.
+Terms are the standards you’ve set which stipulate what you want or desire and what you’ll accept.

-If you don’t know what you want or desire, you won’t know what to pursue and you’ll pursue the wrong things.
-If you don’t know what you’ll accept, then you’ll accept anything that comes your way.
+If you don’t know what you want or desire, you won’t know what to pursue, and you’ll seek the wrong things.
+If you don’t know what you’ll accept, you’ll take anything that comes your way.
 You’ll stay in unhealthy relationships.
 You’ll stay in unfulfilling jobs.
 You’ll accept a life that’s less than God’s perfect best for you.

 And for what?

 Listen, I’m not just talking about material things, although that’s a part of it.
 I’m talking about LIFE!

 Are you tolerating an unhealthy relationship because you’re afraid of being alone?

 Are you tired of being broke, living paycheck to paycheck unable to enjoy a vacation?

 Are you afraid to leave a tedious job that doesn’t fulfill you?

 Don’t you want to be used more in ministry?